Damanpreet/deep-interactive/README.md

 Contents:
 1. Environment Setup
+2. Pretrained model
-2. Training Model
+3. Training Model
-3. Testing Model performance
+4. Testing Model performance
-4. Demo
+5. Demo

-1. Environment Setup:
+## Environment Setup:

 The code has been tested on Ubuntu and uses Python 3.6, Tensorflow.